Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 ### For Windows using PuTTY, open PuTTY and enter your EC2 instance's public IP address under "Host Name (or IP address)" field, then navigate to "SSH" > "Auth" and browse to select your private key (.pem) file under "Private key file for authentication".
 Click "Open" to start the SSH session.For Windows Subsystem for Linux (WSL), you can use the same SSH command as for Unix-like systems.

-# Installing Apache2 on an AWS Ubuntu EC2 instance
+# step 2.
+Installing Apache2 on an AWS Ubuntu EC2 instance

 ## 1. SSH into your EC2 instance: Use the terminal and SSH into your Ubuntu EC2 instance using the command provided earlier.
 Make sure you have the necessary permissions and the correct private key.